DavidTurland/script2ansible/README.md

 Bugs and feature Request should be raised with the assumption that they may be pasted into CoPilot verbatim.

-Pull Requests are also likely better expressed as a chat to copilot which has it respond similarily
+Pull Requests are also likely better expressed as a chat to copilot which would have it respond similarily.

 # Supported Script Operations

 ## bash
-The script is parsed
+Bash scripts are visited using bashlex

-varaible assignment and reference
+variable assignment and reference
 ```bash
 wibble=hello
 echo "$wibble wobble $wibblewobble"
 ```

-Result code tets
+Result-code tests
 ```bash
 echo "hello"
 if [[ $? -eq 0 ]]; then